mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/replace-node/index.md

     ```

     ```sh
-    NAME                   PHASE       REPLICAS   READY   UPDATED   UNAVAILABLE
+    NAME                      CLUSTER              REPLICAS   READY   UPDATED   UNAVAILABLE   PHASE       AGE   VERSION d2iq-e2e-cluster-1-md-0   d2iq-e2e-cluster-1   4          3       4         1             ScalingUp   20h   v1.22.8
-    vsphere-example-md-0   ScalingUp   2          1       2         1
     ```

-    There exist 2 replicas, but only 1 is ready.
-There exists 1 unavailable replica, and the `ScalingUp` phase means a new Machine is being created.
+    There exist 4 replicas, but only 3 are ready.
+One replica is unavailable, and the `ScalingUp` phase means a new Machine is being created.

 1. Identify the replacement Machine using this command: